Paudel-Anurup/Git_Fundamentals/Readme.md

 # created a new branch named "Test"

-# will this line get pushed to the test branch in my  repo??
+# will this line get pushed to the test branch in my  repo?? yes it was succesfull